How Long Can You Make a Claim After a Car Accident?

 - How long it takes for your injuries to stabilise

-- The complexity of establishing liability (e.g. when are there multiple negligent drivers)
+- The complexity of establishing liability (e.g. if there are multiple negligent drivers)

 - If the CTP insurer denies liability